16 Jan 7 Tips To Avoid Jet lag

 The best time to eat is when it is time to eat at your destination.
 One of the most annoying symptoms of jet lag is being hungry when you are not supposed to be hungry, like the middle of the night.
-I recommend not eating the airplane food unless it is time to eat at your destination.
-The airplane usually doesn’t take that into consideration.
+I recommend not eating the aeroplane food unless it is time to eat at your destination.
+The aeroplane usually doesn’t take that into consideration.
 It is smart to light snacks that you can eat when you are hungry.

 5. Eat light